markpippins/atomic/README.md

 #### Authentication Flow

 1. **login-service**: Authenticates users against user-access-service and generates UUID tokens
-2. **Token Validation**: Other services (like file-service) validate tokens with login-service
+2. **Token Validation**: Other services (like file-service, note-service) validate tokens with login-service
 3. **Access Control**: Token validation ensures users can only access their own resources

 #### Current Token-Based Integrations

-- **file-service**: Now requires tokens for all file operations instead of direct alias access
+- **file-service**: Requires tokens for all file operations instead of direct alias access
+- **note-service**: Validates user tokens for note operations
-- **Cross-Service Security**: All file operations validated against user's authenticated identity
+- **Cross-Service Security**: All file and note operations validated against user's authenticated identity
 - **Session Management**: Tokens can be invalidated on logout

 #### Security Benefits

-- **User Isolation**: Users can only access their own files/folders
+- **User Isolation**: Users can only access their own files/folders/notes
-- **Reduced Attack Surface**: No direct alias exposure in file operations
+- **Reduced Attack Surface**: No direct alias exposure in operations
-- **Centralized Validation**: All authentication handled by login-service
+- **Centralized Validation**: All authentication handled by login-service via broker
 - **Audit Trail**: All operations tied to authenticated sessions

 ## Running the Platform